Job vacancy

 The following are essential skills and abilities for the post:

-• Ability to listen to a range of different people and assess what services will be most helpful
+- Ability to listen to a range of different people and help them to work out what they need

-• Willingness to be involved in all aspects of Resource Centre work, including less satisfying tasks.
+- Willingness to be involved in all aspects of Resource Centre work

 Drawing on previous experience (from your involvement in a community group, paid work, or any other area of your life), demonstrate how your skills and abilities match these essential qualities.